srzvan/skill-development/backend/async-programming/docs/notes.md

 The term **settled** can be used to cover both fulfilled and rejected.

 Another used term that's slightly confusing is **resolve(d)**.
 [This article](https://thenewtoys.dev/blog/2021/02/08/lets-talk-about-how-to-talk-about-promises/) explains the terminology taking this term into account.
+In the executor implementation, we call the underlying asynchronous function.

+### `Promise` constructor

+The `Promise` constructor takes a single function as an argument - the _executor_.

+The executor function receives two parameters:

+- `resolve` - called if the underlying async function **succeeds**
+- `reject` - called if the underlying async function **fails**; also called if the executor **throws an error**

+A single param of any type can be passed to both `resolve` & `reject`.